-As we push away from the iOS 14.1 release date we’re hearing about a number of issues including a variety of performance problems impacting iPhone models.
+As we push away from the latest iOS 14 release we’re hearing about a number of issues including a variety of performance problems impacting iPhone models.

 The current list includes UI lag, freezes, lock ups, and random reboots.
 These are extremely common, particularly on older iPhone models.
 Newer iPhones aren’t immune to them though.